This article was first published on 3 June 2022.

 As for the tone of the drama, the Korean remake did well in preserving the humour of the American telenovela while still making it, well, Korea-fied.
 Some of the scenes do get cringey and suspension of belief is definitely needed to enjoy this drama (the premise would lead to a lawsuit in real life, after all) but it’s nothing too off-putting since it is expected from dramatic comedy.

-One major difference we foresee, however, would be the exclusion of some subplots involving supporting characters featured in the American version.
+One major difference, however, would be the exclusion of some subplots involving supporting characters featured in the American version.
 It’s totally understandable since the K-drama is only slated for 14 episodes while Jane The Virgin wrapped up with five seasons with over 100 episodes.

 Still hesitating to add this series to your watchlist?
 We gave the Woori The Virgin a review and give you three reasons why you should catch up on the series ASAP.

 1. The series gives a relatable and realistic look at society’s unwarranted opinions on women’s identity and sexuality

 In the pilot episode, everyone who knew Woori had an opinion on her celibacy pledge, especially fellow women.
 When she got accidentally pregnant, the same people gave their two cents on the matter without hesitation, regardless of what Woori would feel.
 Many of them never even considered Woori’s opinions on the matter and they kept on dictating her about what she would do.